COVID-19 Consumer Information and Resources

 Emergency situations like the current COVID-19 pandemic create opportunities for fraudsters to take advantage of vulnerable populations.
 Attorney General Becerra urges consumers to be aware of scams, including these common ones:

-Coronavirus "Cures" and Other Snake Oil Sales: Consumers should beware of any products or services that claim to treat, diagnose, prevent, or cure COVID-19.
-According to the Centers for Disease Control and Prevention and the World Health Organization, there is no vaccine to prevent COVID-19, nor is there a medicine that treats or cures COVID-19.
-It is unlikely that the first you hear of a vaccine will be from an unsolicited email or online advertisement.
+Coronavirus "Cures" and Other Snake Oil Sales: Consumers should beware of any products or services that claim to treat, prevent, or cure COVID-19.
+There is currently no medicine that cures COVID-19, and a COVID-19 vaccine is not expected to be widely available until sometime in 2021.
+Be sure to follow reliable sources regarding updates.
 Anyone who has been the victim of a snake oil scam or who otherwise has information about products that are falsely touted as coronavirus treatments, tests, or cures should immediately file a complaint at http://oag.ca.gov/report.

 Illegal Telemarketers Using Coronavirus as Part of Their Scams: Hang up on telemarketers or robocallers referencing coronavirus to perpetrate scams to steal money or personal information.
 Do not engage with telemarketers offering treatment, cures, opportunities to work at home, demanding payment to get on waiting lists for testing, or other similar scams.
 Many long-standing scams are now also being adapted to take advantage of fears over coronavirus, such as robocalls related to air duct cleaning or health insurance.